apuleius27/cdmn-file-error-idp/README.md

-# Fix for missing file '/tmp/idp_temp.txt' encountered with cDMN python package
+# Fix for missing file '/tmp/idp_temp.txt' encountered with cDMN python package (in Anaconda/Miniconda)

 This repository contains a Python script designed to fix a file error encountered while using the [CDMN Python API (v.
 2.1.1)](https://pypi.org/project/cdmn/2.1.1/).
 Here below the error raised: